Skip to content

 The ideal admin is someone who can focus on the match without playing in it.
 Common choices:

-The admin controls are designed for one-handed phone operation — large buttons, clear layout, and instant feedback on every action.
+The admin controls support one-handed phone operation — large buttons, clear layout, and instant feedback on every action.

 No Registration Means No Barriers